taresh20/SQL-Power-BI-Sales-Dashboard/README.md

-# 📊 SQL + Power BI Sales Dashboard
+# 📊 SQL + Power BI Pizza Sales Dashboard

 **Objective:**
 To analyze product sales performance using SQL for data preprocessing and Power BI for interactive visualization.